 Student Loan Interest Deduction: Students who paid interest on student loans may deduct up to \$2,000 of the interest paid.
-This adjustment reduces the amount of taxable income, and a taxpayer may take this deduction even if he/she does not itemize deductions.
+This adjustment reduces the amount of taxable income, and a taxpayer may take this deduction even if he or she does not itemize deductions.
 Eligible loans include those taken out to pay tuition, fees, living expenses, books, supplies, transportation, and equipment expenses.
 Most federal and private education loans would be eligible for this type of deduction.
-However, the student must be the taxpayer, the taxpayer's spouse, or his/her dependent; and the student must be enrolled at least half time and working toward a degree.
+However, the student must be the taxpayer, the taxpayer's spouse, or his or her dependent.

 This deduction applies to interest paid during the first five years of repayment.
 Similar to education tax credits, the deduction is reduced as income increases, beginning at \$40,000 for single filers and \$60,000 for joint filers.
-If you are a single tax return filer with an income of \$55,000 or a joint tax filer with income greater than \$75,000, you will not be eligible for this interest deduction.
+If you are a single tax-return filer with an income of \$55,000 or a joint tax-return filer with income greater than \$75,000, you will not be eligible for this interest deduction.

-Employer Provided Educational Assistance: The tax code allows employees to exclude up to \$5,250 of employer-provided education benefits from their taxable income.
-This means that employers can provide educational benefits such as tuition, fees, books, supplies, and equipment tax free.
+Employer-Provided Student Aid: The tax code allows employees to exclude up to \$5,250 of employer-provided education benefits from their taxable income.
+This means that employers can provide educational benefits such as tuition, fees, books, supplies, and equipment tax-free.
 However, this only applies to undergraduate-level courses.

 Education IRAs: Education IRAs (Individual Retirement Accounts) are trusts or custodial accounts designed to help families save for a child's education.
-The money in these accounts grows tax free until withdrawn.
+The money in these accounts grows tax-free until withdrawn.
 The student benefiting from an education IRA is permitted to withdraw the funds at any time.
-If the amount does not exceed the student's higher education expenses in a tax year-in-cluding tuition, fees, books, supplies, and room and board-the withdrawal will be tax free.
+If the amount does not exceed the student's higher education expenses in a tax year-including tuition, fees, books, supplies, and room and board-the withdrawal will be tax-free.

-If a student withdraws more than his/her qualified expenses for the year, a portion of the education IRA withdrawal will be taxable.
+If a student withdraws more than his or her qualified expenses for the year, a portion of the education IRA withdrawal will be taxable.
 The taxable amount will be considered the same as income and must be reported as earnings.
-The student's taxable withdrawal may also be subject to a 10% additional tax.
+The student's taxable withdrawal may also be subject to an additional 10 percent tax.

-Taxpayers benefiting from a tax-free education IRA distribution cannot take advantage of the Hope Scholarship or Lifetime Learning credit in the same year.
+Taxpayers benefiting from a tax-free education-IRA distribution cannot take advantage of the Hope Scholarship or Lifetime Learning credit in the same year.

-Taxpayers may choose to withdraw funds from a Roth IRA or traditional IRA without penalty if the funds will be used for the higher education expenses of the taxpayer, spouse, child, or even grand-child.
-A portion of the amount withdrawn will be taxable, but there will not be an additional 10% tax for an early withdrawal as long as the funds are being used for tuition, fees, books, equipment, and room and board for the year.
+Taxpayers may choose to withdraw funds from a Roth IRA or traditional IRA without penalty if the funds will be used for the higher education expenses of the taxpayer, spouse, child, or even grandchild.
+A portion of the amount withdrawn will be taxable, but there will not be an additional 10 percent tax for an early withdrawal as long as the funds are being used for tuition, fees, books, equipment, and room and board for the year.

-Student Loan Cancellation: If a borrower takes a community service job-with a nonprofit, tax-exempt, charitable, or education institution that provides loan forgiveness-he/she may not need to include the cancelled amount in his/her gross income for the year.
-To qualify, the loan must have included a provision for this type of program; and it must have been issued by a qualified lender-including the government, a tax-exempt public benefit corporation, or an educational institution-with the intention of helping borrowers attend educational institutions.
+Student Loan Cancellation: If a borrower takes a community service job with a nonprofit, tax-exempt, charitable, or education institution that provides loan forgiveness, he or she may not need to include the cancelled amount in his or her gross income for the year.
+To qualify, the loan must have included a provision for this type of program; and it must have been issued by a qualified lender (such as the government, a tax-exempt public benefit corporation, or an educational institution) with the intention of helping borrowers attend educational institutions.